2022 in review: growing our partner communities and expanding our operations

 One highlight is that several team members have participated in

-JupyterHub’s latest round of Outreachy interns
+JupyterHub’s latest round of Outreachy interns.

 See

-the JupyterHub community strategy
+the JupyterHub community strategy page for more information.

 As a brief summary, here is a plot of the issues in key open source repositories that were closed in 2022 that were authored by a 2i2c team member.